quangphhr/Adaptive-Frequency-Hopping/README.md

 - Measure the message loss when sending the message in the middle channel of 3 wifi ranges and a random hopping way.
 - Visually show them if possible

+## To do list #1
+- Seperate funtion for the sending of message (seed, normal message, acknowlege ...)
+- Function for changing frequency using the seed
+- Function for generating message: seed, normal, ack, non=confirm message.

 ## Task #2
 - Display Signal strength
 - Display Acknowledgment per packet